You don’t need to memorise this page before you start building. Treat it as a reference and come back when you hit a term that needs more explanation.

 5. Idempotency

 What it means: Idempotency (pronounced “eye-dem-POH-ten-see”) means that making the same request multiple times produces exactly the same result as making it once.
 It prevents duplicate transactions.
 The analogy: Imagine you write a cheque to pay someone, hand it to the bank, and then the internet cuts out before you get a confirmation.
 Did the payment go through?
-You are not sure, so you hand in the same cheque again — but the bank looks at the cheque, sees it has already been processed, and says “this was already done” rather than paying twice.
+You’re not sure, so you hand in the same cheque again.
+The bank looks at it, sees it’s already been processed, and says “this was already done” rather than paying twice.
 The cheque acts as your idempotency key.
 How it works in the API: For any request that creates or modifies something (creating an account, sending a payment), you must include a header:6.
-KYB — Know Your Business
+KYB (Know Your Business)

 - The identity documents of your company’s directors